Plague

 Various actions may be taken by public health authorities to treat and prevent further infections due to a release of plague bacteria.
 These measures may include mass distribution of medications, surveillance, quarantine, and communication procedures.
 The following references provide additional information.

-- Strategic National Stockpile (SNS).
-Centers for Disease Control and Prevention (CDC), Office of Public Health Preparedness and Response.
+- Center for the Strategic National Stockpile (SNS).
+Administration for Strategic Preparedness and Response (ASPR).
 Provides basic information on the SNS system.

 - Barbera J, Macintyre A, et al. Large-Scale Quarantine Following Biological Terrorism in the United States: Scientific Examination, Logistic and Legal Limits, and Possible Consequences.
 Journal of the American Medical Association (JAMA).
 Dec 5, 2001;286(21):2711-7.
 Includes information on possible logistics, legal limits, and possible consequences of initiating quarantine procedures.
 Discusses quarantine vs. isolation, legislative framework, considerations in making quarantine decisions, and recommendations for developing a disease containment strategy.